 Islington’s Reunification Project, launched in 2022, involves reuniting children with their birth families.

 Research tells us that about half the children that come into care will go home to their families at some point, even if this is in adulthood.
 Families who manage this successfully usually do it in a planned way with support from friends, family and professionals.
-In Islington, we are aware that for some children and young people returning home to their families after a period of time in care is a viable option.
+In Islington, we are aware that for some children returning home to their families after a period of time in care is a viable option.
 This is because we recognise that for some birth parents, they have a capacity to change and although it was unsafe historically, their circumstances have now changed.

-Children and young people would only return home following a comprehensive assessment to assess the parents' (or family members') capacity to change and to identify what support they would need to look after their children.
+Children would only return home following a comprehensive assessment to assess the parents' (or family members') capacity to change and to identify what support they would need to look after their children.
 As a foster carer you will be central to this process, either by telling your supervising social worker when you have noticed a positive change in a parent’s presentation after seeing or speaking to them or the child has raised the conversation with you.
 Your views will also be sought during any assessment process and ongoing training and support will be provided.